-In developed countries like Korea and Australia, employment in the agricultural sector is gaining more and more popularity, however, moving back to the countryside in developing nations remains associated with poverty, inefficiency and lack of progress.
+In developed countries like Korea and Australia, employment in the agricultural sector is gaining more and more popularity, however, moving back to the countryside in developing nations remains associated with poverty, inefficiency, and lack of progress.

 In Georgia, the majority of the population is employed in agriculture, but this employment in most cases is a result of adverse circumstances, rather than a voluntary career choice.
 According to statistics, agriculture is not attractive to young Georgians, and the number of students interested in the field is extremely low compared to other specialties.

-The social sciences, business and law, together with humanities and arts, are the top career choices for Georgian students, whereas demand for agricultural education is much lower.
+The social sciences, business, and law, together with humanities and arts, are the top career choices for Georgian students, whereas demand for agricultural education is much lower.
 This trend continues in spite of the government’s efforts to make this profession more attractive by offering agricultural courses for free.

-At the same time, unemployment rates among youth are the highest compared to the other age categories, signaling that career choices of Georgian students do not always lead to expected outcomes, such as employment and high earnings.
+At the same time, unemployment rates among youth are the highest compared to the other age categories, signaling that the career choices of Georgian students do not always lead to expected outcomes, such as employment and high earnings.

 In spite of high unemployment among youth, agriculture as an employment opportunity is still unpopular.

 Various studies have shown that the main challenges of youth entering the agro sector include lack of education and vocational training, limited access to finance, negative perception of agriculture, and underdeveloped rural areas.

 Lack of education and vocational training is reflected in the fact that very few universities offer agriculture-related courses to their students.
 Regional branches are doing better in this regard, but leading universities in Tbilisi either do not have agricultural courses in the curriculum or offer very few.